Travel.State.Gov > Intercountry Adoption > Country Information > Azerbaijan Intercountry Adoption Information

 Visit our website for Travel to High-Risk Areas.

-Azerbaijan is party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention).
-Intercountry adoption processing in Hague countries is done in accordance with the requirements of the Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations, as well as the implementing legislation and regulations of Azerbaijan.
+Azerbaijan is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Convention).
+Intercountry adoption processing in Convention countries must be done in accordance with the Convention; the Intercountry Adoption Act of 2000 (IAA); the IAA’s implementing regulations; and all applicable legislation and regulations of Azerbaijan.

-Below is the adoption information that the Department has obtained from the adoption authority of Azerbaijan.
+Below is the limited adoption information the Department has obtained from the Central Authority of Azerbaijan.
 U.S. citizens interested in adopting children from Azerbaijan should contact the Central Authority of Azerbaijan to inquire about applicable laws and procedures.
-U.S. citizen prospective adoptive parents living in Azerbaijan who would like to adopt a child from the United States or from a third country should also contact Azerbaijan’s Central Authority (see contact information below).
+U.S. citizen prospective adoptive parents living in Azerbaijan who would like to adopt a child from the United States or from a third country should also contact Azerbaijan’s Central Authority.
+See contact information below.